-Once a coaching inn on the London-Norwich road, this no frills pub has a loyal following of regulars and lots of character.
-Bare floorboards, old furniture, old photos and taxidermy exhibits add to the atmosphere.
-It has a busy bar, quieter lounge and a pool room.
-Good home-made burgers are available Wednesday nights.
-Sunday food is stew only.
-Live music Fridays, hog rolls available Sunday 12:00 till they run out.
-Some beers may be served under CO2.
+Once a coaching in on the London-Norwich road, this no frills pub has a loyal following of regulars and lots of character.
+Bare floorboards, old furniture , old photos and taxidermy exhibits add to the atmosphere.
+Busy bar, quieter lounge and a pool room.
+Live music Fridays, hog rolls available Sunday 12 .00 till they run out.
+Some beers maybe served under CO2 Parking is very limited.

 Note that parking at the pub is very limited.